+Up next we've got Em and Gm.
+If you’ve already conquered Bm you have nothing to fear from these minor chords!
 To get the Em chord down, you'll need to use your first three fingers and reach over the strings to fret.
-Start with your first finger on the A string, second fret.
-Your second finger will be E string, third fret.
-Lastly, your third finger will be on the C string, fourth fret.
+Start with your first finger on the A string on the second fret.
+Your second finger will be E string on the third fret.
+Lastly, your third finger will be on the C string on the fourth fret.

 How do I play the 7th chords?

-We are on the final three ukulele chords for beginners.
-F7 is going to be one of the most difficult chords, but you've come this far you can do it!
+We are onto the last three ukulele chords for beginners that we will cover.
+F7 is going to be one of the most difficult chords, but you've come this far, so we know that you can do it!
 Add a little extra practice to these three and you'll be rocking it!
+F7 is just like the F chord we learned earlier, but you'll add your third finger on the C string on the third fret.

-Hit the E7 chord with your first finger on the G string, first fret.
+Hit the E7 chord with your first finger on the G string on the first fret.
 Your second and third fingers will both be on the second fret, but on the C and A strings, respectively.
-F7 is just like the F chord we learned earlier, but you'll add your third finger on the C string, third fret.

 Tips for Beginners

-- Invest in a quality ukulele.
+- Invest in a top quality ukulele.
 Cheap ones will be difficult to keep in tune and won't hold up with regular wear and tear.

 - Always make sure your instrument is in tune.
 It will be impossible to sound amazing if you're off key.